 From June 14 – 17, the Australian Petroleum Production and Extraction Association (APPEA) held their annual conference at the Perth Convention Centre.

 120 oil and gas companies were represented, including Chevron, Santos, BHP and principal sponsor Woodside.
-Woodside, the largest oil and gas polluter in Australia, is currently pushing ahead with plans for its Scarborough gas development at the Burrup Hub.
+Woodside, the largest oil and gas polluter in Australia, is currently pushing ahead with plans for its Scarborough gas development off the Western Australian coast.
 This project will massively increase WA’s emissions and contribute to climate breakdown.

 At the APPEA conference, behind closed doors, fossil fuel lobbyists met with politicians to plot further extraction of fossil fuels, despite the International Energy Agency’s warning that we cannot afford new developments if we are to reach net zero by 2050 (let alone 2025 as is necessary).

 During the conference, the streets of Perth were plastered with propaganda from APPEA.
 Flags, billboards and trucks screamed of the supposed benefits of oil and gas, which APPEA would like us to believe are sources of “Energy for a Better Australia”.

 It was hard to take it seriously, given that both science and common sense suggest that a ‘better Australia’ is one where we act with urgency on the climate crisis, transforming our societies with clean industries and a deepening of democracy.

 As a group of citizens deeply concerned by the climate crisis, Extinction Rebellion were compelled to disrupt the conference, draw attention to the harm being caused by resource extraction and demand urgent action.